dnullptr/DLPS-Game-Finder/README.md

 - Searches the extracted text for a "Working" range and optional "Backport" info.
 - If a firmware argument was provided and a compatible version is found, appends `"<title>: <versions>"` to `dlps_compatible.txt` and prints a compatibility notice.

-Tips & Troubleshooting
-- To change the target category or the DOM selector used to find compatibility text, edit the `CATEGORY_URL` and `SPOILER_SELECTOR` constants at the top of `dlps.py`.
-- If the script fails to find elements, the site markup may have changed; open the site manually and update `SPOILER_SELECTOR` accordingly.
-- If headless mode is blocked, remove or change the `--headless` option in `dlps.py` for debugging.
-- For development or one-off runs, run the script inside a virtual environment (see Requirements) so dependencies don't affect your system Python.

 Output files
 - `dlps_compatible.txt`: appended lines of compatible entries when a firmware argument is supplied.

-Extending the script
-- The current script uses a simple positional argument for firmware detection and basic text parsing.
-Consider adding `argparse` if you want to support flags (e.g., `--category`, `--output`, `--headless`, or `--max-pages`).

 ## Exit codes
 - 0: Success (no issues)